yyoneoka/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This is a ream me file.
+This is a read me file.
+The end.